postsharp/Metalama.Documentation/content/quickstart/using-aspects/preview-metalama-diff.md

 ---

 # Metalama Diff
 Aspects transform your code.
-You can see how the modified code differs from your source code by the Metalama Diff option from the context menu.
+You can see how modified code differs from your source code by the Metalama Diff option from the context menu in Visual Studio.

-To see this diff version, simply right click on the code.
-This will pull up the menu like this
+To see the diff version, simply right click on the code.
+This will pull up the menu like this.

 ![Metalama_Diff_Menu_Option](../images/../using-aspects/images/showing_metalama_diff_option.png)